What ages participate in the program?

 Will someone be with my child?

-We have parents and volunteers to run with everyone who needs support.
+We have parents and volunteers to run with those who need support.
+This may be 1:1 or in a small group.
 Please notify the head coach at your first practice of any needs your child has and if they need constant supervision.

 Can everyone participate in races?

-Everyone may participate in road races.
-There are minimum requirements for participating in track and field, cross country, and wheelchair racing.
+Everyone may participate in road races and team meets.
+There are minimum requirements for participating in track and field and cross country.
 (Eg.: You must be able to complete 1 mile in under 14 minutes to participate in cross country.)
-Coaches will decide when an athlete is ready to participate in given events.
+Coaches will decide when an athlete is ready to participate in events with minimum requirements.

 How long does the program go?

-We go all year, broken into seasons.
-Winter (Jan-March), Spring (April-June), Summer (July & August), Fall (Sept-Nov).
-You can join us all year or for seasons.
-Once you sign up, you are considered an active team member through the end of that year.
+We have regular practices in winter, spring, and fall, and camp opportunities during the summer.
+You can join us all year or for individual seasons.
+Once you sign up, you are considered an active club team member through the end of that year.
+Please visit our Calendars page for the schedule.

 How do I sign my child up?

-Come out to a practice to try it out and meet the team and coaches.
-You will need to complete the Athlete Registration/Waiver form.
-If you wish to continue participating, you will need to also complete the Medical form.
+Sign up online (here), or come out to a practice to try it out first and meet the team and coaches.
+You will need to complete the Athlete Registration/Waiver form and Medical form, available on the registration page.